wink-link/winklink-doc/docs/en/pricing.md

 The contract code is located at [TronUser.sol](https://github.com/wink-link/winklink/blob/master/tvm-contracts/v1.0/TronUser.sol).

-In deploying the TronUser contract, the WIN token address and JustMid contract address are required in the constructor.
+In deploying the TronUser contract, the WIN token address and WinkMid contract address are required in the constructor.
 For example, on Nile TestNet, `(TNDSHKGBmgRx9mDYA9CnxPx55nu672yQw2, TFbci8j8Ja3hMLPsupsuYcUMsgXniG1TWb)` is required.

 ### Add an Oracle Node and a job ID